wptrainingteam/learn-wp-content/developer-learning-pathway/12-debugging-in-wordpress/03-examining-the-state-of-your-javascript.md

 # Examining the state of your JavaScript

-When you're debugging JavaScript, it can be helpful to examine the state of your code at various points to see what's happening.
+When you're developing in JavaScript, it can be helpful to debug your code at various points to see what's happening.

 Let's look at some ways you can examine the state of your JavaScript code.